 Not lying to yourself and making excuses comes down to choosing between the following:

-- Do you want to be an easily offended wimp who lives in a bubble of delusion that’s protected by an overbearing ego?
+- Do you want to be an easily offended wimp with a sorry lack of self-confidence who lives in a bubble of delusion that’s protected by an overbearing ego?

 - Do you want to toughen up your identity and play a part in living in a world that prioritizes the truth?